 A few years ago, I spent just two hours setting up my email templates in HoneyBook.
 That one decision saved me countless hours over the following year.
 Set it up once, and benefit for months (or years) to come.

-Your systems should save you time, energy, and decision fatigue.
+Your systems should save you time, energy, and decision fatigue. —while giving you visibility into your revenue, business expenses, and overall cash flow.
 If they don’t, it’s time to upgrade.

 Don’t Just Audit—Take Aligned Action